drmibell/node-red-contrib-simple-gate/README.md

 ## Install

-Either use the Manage Palette selection in the Node-RED Editor menu, or run the following command in your Node-RED user directory (typically `~/.node-red`):
+Use the Node-RED `Manage Palette` command or run the following in your Node-RED user directory (typically `~/.node-red`):

     npm install node-red-contrib-simple-gate